wind0204/dactyl_open_yd2040/README.md

 ![not_three_sides_but_just_two](https://github.com/user-attachments/assets/db0d4721-90eb-4994-965c-5756440e5207)

 On qmk firmware, I made the keyboard emit a blue animated light on the right half whenever numlock is on, and a green animated light on the left half whenever capslock is on using the single WS2812 on YD2040 V1.1; I also made the keyboard write high on the blue LED on the left YD2040 whenever SECOND_LAYER is active and on the right YD2040 whenever NKRO is off.

+The minimum cost for such a project without taking into consideration the tools like solder, multimeter, crimper, etc.: https://docs.google.com/spreadsheets/d/1aFUHoXlercC7e-SuZfpWUTReEQ5fsc-MYpa9vlSZMmo/edit?usp=sharing